 Radiculopathy defines a range of symptoms caused by a pinching of a nerve root in the spinal column.
 The spinal cord runs through a canal in the center of the vertebrae.
 Nerve roots split from the cord and travel between the vertebrae and into various areas of the body.
 When these nerve roots become damaged or pinched, the symptoms are called radiculopathy.

 The pinched nerve can occur at different areas along the spine, including the cervical and lumbar areas.

 Cervical Radiculopathy (Pinched Nerve)

-Cervical radiculopathy occurs due to sustained damage at the root of the spinal nerves in the neck.
-These nerve root injuries are commonly referred to as “pinched nerves” and cause pain and numbness in the neck that radiates down the shoulder and into the arm.
+Cervical radiculopathy occurs due to irritation of the spinal nerves in the neck.
+These nerve root injuries are commonly referred to as “pinched nerves,” and cause pain and numbness in the neck that radiates down the shoulder and into the arm.